agomezm86/VOIQPokedex/README.md

 ## Download

-The project can be downloaded throught the **Clone or dowload** button for download the ZIP file, or via git using the next command:
+The project can be downloaded through the **Clone or download** button for download the ZIP file, or via git using the next command:

 ```
 git clone https://github.com/agomezm86/VOIQPokedex.git